AdobeDocs/advertising.it-IT/help/dsp/campaign-management/placements/future/placement-manage-bid-multipliers-addl-procs.md

      >[!NOTE]
      >
      >Se lasci vuoto un campo, vengono eliminati tutti i valori per quel tipo di destinazione.<!-- Verify and re-word if needed.
-I'm not sure if you'll be able to have multiple data rows (one per placement) or if there will be only one data row applicable for all. -->
+I'm not sure if you'll be able to have multiple data rows (one per placement) or if there only one data row is applicable for all. -->

       1. Clic **[!UICONTROL CSV Edit]** in alto a destra.